-Elevated Roots, LLC (also referred to as "the Company") is a new cannabis venture intending to launch an adult-use dispensary in Kingston, Massachusetts.
+Elevated Roots II, LLC (d.b.a.
+Elevated Roots, also referred to as "the Company") is a new cannabis venture intending to launch an adult-use dispensary in Halifax, Massachusetts.
 Committed to providing the best quality cannabis products to support its community's health, wellness, and continued education in the uses and benefits of cannabis.
 Elevated Roots intends to source most-if not all-of its marijuana and non-marijuana products and non-sale items from local businesses within the state to support local vendors and economies.
-Moreover, the Company intends to partner closely with the Town of Kingston, local law enforcement, and area businesses to foster mutually beneficial, healthy, and safe partnerships for future growth.
+Moreover, the Company intends to partner closely with the Town of Halifax, local law enforcement, and area businesses to foster mutually beneficial, healthy, and safe partnerships for future growth.

-Already approved by the Town of Kingston, pursuant to a Host Community Agreement, Elevated Roots will be applying for approval with the state and the Town Planning Board in the near future.
+Already approved by the Town of Halifax, Elevated Roots will be applying for approval with the state and the Town Planning Board in the near future.
 This fast pace will potentially allow the Company to position itself as the only dispensary in the surrounding area, as few of the 24 approved cannabis licenses in Plymouth County are operational or in the Company's vicinity.
 Elevated Roots will provide its high-quality cannabis products to its community, specifically those already purchasing items for personal care or nonprescription solutions to conditions or concerns.
 Tellingly, adults within 15 miles of the Company's location are 32% more likely to purchase items in each of these categories than the national average.
-Elevated Roots will operate as a recreational Marijuana Establishment within the multi-billion Recreational Marijuana Stores industry, which has seen explosive growth as marijuana approval and legislation has spread across the country.
+Elevated Roots will operate within the \$10.3 billion Marijuana Stores industry, which has seen explosive growth as marijuana approval and legislation has spread across the country.
 Though still illegal at the federal level, rising demand and acceptance of marijuana will continue to drive industry growth.
 As mentioned previously, few other licensed dispensaries are currently operating in the Company's vicinity, though Elevated Roots will compete against all future dispensaries in the area by solidifying its position as first-to-market.
 The Company will also leverage its dedication to quality, as well as local product sourcing and a mutually beneficial relationship with the local community.